Explore exclusive archives, immersive stories, and the untold tales from the heart of a once again songwriter.

 I completely rearranged some of the best songs I wrote in my 20s.
 Same lyrics, AI playing the music I wanted, and AI providing the vocals.

-Part personal ballads and part comedy, which is how I performed back in the day.
+Part personal ballads, part comedy, which is how I performed back in the day.

 Watch rare video recordings of launches, spacewalks, and critical mission moments, restored for clarity and impact.